Foot of snow blankets parts of Midwest, disrupts travel

 The last comparable snowfall hit the area in November 2018, when 8.4 inches (21.3 centimeters) fell.

-Many schools and businesses closed as the storm moved across the Midwest and officials urged drivers to stay off the roads.
+Many schools and businesses closed for a second day in a row Tuesday across the Midwest as crews worked to dig out after the storm.
 In western Iowa, Missouri Valley Superintendent Brent Hoesing reworked the lyrics of the 1970s hit “I Will Survive” to tell students in his district, “So Stay Inside."

 Roughly 250 semi trucks waited out the storm at the Petro truck stop alongside Interstate 80 in York, Nebraska.
-Manager Rachael Adamson said she could see knee-high drifts and that sidewalks needed to be shoveled every half hour.
+Manager Rachael Adamson said she could see knee-high drifts and that sidewalks needed to be shoveled every half hour on Monday.

 “We haven’t had this much snow in quite a few years," Adamson said.

-In the South, one person was dead after a tornado tore through an Alabama city north of Birmingham on Monday night, leaving the area with crumpled buildings and downed trees.
+In the South, one person was dead and others were injured after a tornado carved a path of destruction north of Birmingham, Alabama, on Monday night, leaving the area with crumpled buildings and downed trees.

-Over the weekend, more than a foot of snow fell in Southern California’s mountains.
-Interstate 5 was shut down Monday in the Tejon Pass between Los Angeles and the San Joaquin Valley.
+In the Southwest, more than a foot of snow fell in the mountains of Southern California, Nevada and Arizona.
+Icy conditions in mountains north of Los Angeles have shut Interstate 5 in Tejon Pass and State Route 58 in Tehachapi Pass as one storm exits and a major new system headed toward California.
+Caltrans says the closure of I-5 between the communities of Castaic and Grapevine is in effect until further notice Tuesday.
+There was no estimate for reopening SR-58.

-Until recently, California had been experiencing significantly dry weather accompanied by relentless wildfires.
-A band of clouds suggested more rain could fall Tuesday in areas north and south of San Francisco Bay, bringing the threat of possible flash floods and landslides in areas scarred by the fires.

 A storm buried northern Arizona in snow on Monday while sending flurries to the outskirts of Las Vegas and Phoenix.
 And most of Nevada was bracing for another series of powerful winter storms that could bring several feet of snow to the mountains above Lake Tahoe by Thursday.